-571 572 We implemented the selection of the engineers' queries that are involved in the collaboration using Java.
+We implemented the selection of participants for collaboration using Java.
 The number of the engineers to be selected for collaboration was set to four (one engineer provided the base query and three engineers provided relevant queries to reformulate) and we considered the first 10 term suggestions to expand the base query.
-We principally chose these values by following the recommendation of the domain literature [9, 44, 46].
+We principally chose these values by following the recommendation of the domain literature [15], [16], [37].

 We used the Eclipse Modeling Framework to manipulate the models and to manage the model fragments.
-To implement the techniques that support Natural Language Processing, we used OpenNLP [1] for the POS-Tagger and the English (Porter2) stemming algorithm [3] for the stemming algorithm (originally created using snowball and then compiled to Java).
-The LSI was implemented using the Efficient Java Matrix Library (EJML [2]).
+To implement the techniques that support Natural Language Processing, we used OpenNLP [47] for the POS-Tagger and the English (Porter2) stemming algorithm [48] for the stemming algorithm (originally created using snowball and then compiled to Java).
+The LSI was implemented using the Efficient Java Matrix Library (EJML [49]).

-The genetic operations are built upon the Watchmaker Framework for Evolutionary Computation [14].
+The genetic operations are built upon the Watchmaker Framework for Evolutionary Computation [50].
 The configuration parameters for the algorithm are as follows: the number of generations (i.e., repetitions of the genetic operations and fitness loop) is 2500 since it is the value needed by our case study to converge, the size of the population is 100, the number of parents is 2, the number of offspring from $\mu$ parents is 2, the crossover probability is 0.9, and the mutation probability is 0.1.
-For those settings, we chose values that are commonly used in the Model Fragment Retrieval literature [44, 46].
+For those settings, we chose values that are commonly used in the Model Fragment Retrieval literature [15], [16].

-565 We are limited by the confidentiality agreements that we have with the industrial partner.
-The implementation and 566 the data are not available.
+We are limited by the confidentiality agreements that we have with the industrial partner.
+The implementation and the data are not available.
 Implementation of Collaborative Fragment Retrieval is currently being used by the industrial partner.
-The trains of the data set are currently operating and under maintenance contracts, or will be released in the 568 569 near future.
-Nevertheless, for purposes of replicability, the csv files used as input in the statistical analysis are available 570 at: https://svit.usj.es/criteria-for-collaboration/.
+The trains of the data set are currently operating and under maintenance contracts, or will be released in the near future.
+Nevertheless, for purposes of replicability, the csv files used as input in the statistical analysis are available at: https://svit.usj.es/criteria-for-collaboration/.

-573 7 RESULTS
+7 RESULTS

-575 7.1 Research Question 1
+7.1 Research Question 1